aishwarya-dev-1/Data-Science-Job-Market/README.md

 # To predict Data Science job market in the U.S

-We are creating a workbook which will provide market insights to the job scenario in the U.S. for Data Scientists.
-This shall benefit -
+A workbook is created to provide market insights to the job scenario in the U.S. for Data Scientists.
+This shall benefit :-

 1.Employee – Provides an opportunity to the current employees to upskill their skill set